itslilscorp/IFRPFix/README.md

   - Before ![image](https://user-images.githubusercontent.com/84101121/118094678-0a5c7180-b39d-11eb-83fb-3fe5133c5e6f.png)
   - After ![image](https://user-images.githubusercontent.com/84101121/118094696-10525280-b39d-11eb-8c6a-58bbe939a6de.png)

-#### The final touches on this version were just swapping some of the item models (specifically, diamond pickaxe, shovel, and sword) for the 1.16 ones rather than the converted 1.12 ones.
-This fixed the remainder of the models that would simply not show up at all.
+#### ~~The final touches on this version were just swapping some of the item models (specifically, diamond pickaxe, shovel, and sword) for the 1.16 ones rather than the converted 1.12 ones.~~ Since all versions of the pack were made without the use of the 1.16 version, I went into the files to find the issues here.
+Each item model seemed to have its own issue ranging from referenced models having capitalized letters to the converter refusing to convert a couple model names.
+Remedying these errors fixed the remainder of the models that would simply not show up at all.
 - #### May the 4th signage (while this signage is no longer present, the same principle applies for the current signage in its place)
   - Before ![image](https://user-images.githubusercontent.com/84101121/118095639-52c85f00-b39e-11eb-9bd4-3de541cacb0f.png)
   - After ![image](https://user-images.githubusercontent.com/84101121/118095672-59ef6d00-b39e-11eb-9f97-23dcab03754d.png)